rajeshkurup/ocitasknodeweb/README.md

 8. Rule for `MySQL`: Allow TCP Traffic for IP range `0.0.0.0/0` for destination port `3306` (all Source Ports).
 9. Rule for `ocitasknodeweb`: Allow TCP Traffic for IP range `0.0.0.0/0` for destination port `3000` (all Source Ports).

-## Build

-- In the project directory, run: `npm run build`.
-- Builds the app for production to the `build` folder.
-- It correctly bundles React in production mode and optimizes the build for the best performance.

-## Test

-- In the project directory, run: `npm test`.
-- Launches the test runner in the interactive watch mode.

-## Launch

-- In the project directory, run: `npm start`.
-- Runs the app in the development mode.
-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-- The page will reload when you make changes.
-- Lint errors (if any) would be logged into console.

 ## Build Project Using OCI

 1. Logon to [OCI Cloud](https://cloud.oracle.com).